 Broadway office: 02 9514 7222; Moore Park lab: 02 9514 4039

 Alana is a lecturer in the Graduate School of Health, Discipline of Physiotherapy.
 Her research in the Clinical Neurostimulation Laboratory uses noninvasive brain stimulation techniques in humans to better understand neurological movement disorders such as stroke and dystonia.
-By increasing our understanding of the neurological deficits that are present in these movement disorders, new rehabilitation strategies can be developed to improve motor performance and reduce motor impairment.

-Find her on research gate:
+Find her on Research Gate:

 Find her on LinkedIn: